Upgrade

 Monitoring & Observers

 Agent, RAG, and Workflow entities no longer implement the PHP \SplSubject interface, and the observer classes no longer implement the \SplObserver interface.
 We introduced the new ObserverInterface that must be implemented only by event listeners like LogObserver.
 This lighter structure helped us to make the workflow building blocks observable like Workflow, node, and middleware.
-This means you can emit events from your custom node as built-in feature, and you only need to create and register your custom observer to listen for these events.
+This means you can emit events from your custom nodes, and you only need to create and register your custom observer to listen for these events.

 Read more on the Monitoring section.